PythonRSAS/pythonrsas.github.io/_posts/2022-5-20-1-basic-algorithms.md

 Basic algorithms: recursion, sorting (select sort, bubble sort, quick sort).

 # Recursion
 Recursion in algorithm refers to calling a function within its own definition.
 Many mathematical computations can be defined using recursion.
-For example, Taylor expansions, Fibonnaci sequence, and so on.
+For example, Taylor expansions, Fibonnaci sequence, [factals](https://en.wikipedia.org/wiki/Fractal) in general, and endless more.

 ![cross-section of a nautilus shell](https://www.maa.org/sites/default/files/images/cms_upload/spiral04457.gif) with a superimposed polar coordinate grid.
 The outer spiral of the shell has been traced with a green curve.